Here is an outline of the home appraisal process, and how the value of a property is determined by an unbiased expert appraiser.

 In the case of income producing properties – rental houses for example – the appraiser may use a third approach to valuing the property.
 In this case, the amount of income the property produces is used to arrive at the current value of those revenues over the foreseeable future.

 Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
 It is important to note that while this amount is probably the best indication of what a property is worth, it may not be the final sales price.
 There are always mitigating factors such as seller motivation, urgency or ”bidding wars” that may adjust the final price up or down.
 But the appraised value is often used as a guideline for lenders who don’t want to loan a buyer more money than the property is actually worth.
-The bottom line is: an appraiser will help you get the most accurate property value, so you can make the most informed real estate decisions.
+The bottom line is: an experienced appraisal company will help you get the most accurate property value, so you can make the most informed real estate decisions.